osstotalsoft/generator-webapp-rocket/README.md

  3. GraphQL address.
 By default it would be set to `localhost:4000`
  4. Application theme.
 There is a list of available themes you can choose from.
  5. Whether to generate default helm files or not.
- 6. Identity client name, configured in Identity SAAS for your new application.
+ 6. Identity client name, configured in Identity SaaS for your new application.
  7. Identity scopes.
  8. Identity authority.
  9. Use rights.
 By default is set to false.
 This will also generate a `GET_USER_DATA` query that loads the users rights. (see the query below)
  10. Include multi-tenancy.
 By default is set to false.
  11. What package manager you wish to use to install the application dependencies. (npm, yarn or bower).

-If you would like to start the application, simply run ``npm run start`` in the newly created folder, otherwise you can begin editing and writing your application!
+If you would like to start the application, simply run ``npm start`` in the newly created folder, otherwise you can begin editing and writing your application!

 ## What is a Generator?
 A Yeoman generator is a scaffolding tool.
 You can use Yeoman to install applications based on templates.
 This repository is an example of a template - an application with a build, code structure, and dependencies installed and organized for you!